 The Finger Lakes Region of New York State is often referred to as bucolic.
 Glacier-carved lakes surrounded by rolling hills that are home to hundreds of farms, small towns, and vineyards.
-The region, centrally-isolated, is also home to Cornell University and Amie Hamlin.
+The region, centrally-isolated, is also home to Cornell University and Amie Hamiln.

 Amie operates her own veganic garden, Growing Peace Farm, featuring a variety of fruit trees, berries, and vegetables, including kale, green beans, Swiss chard, carrots, cilantro, and beets, to name a few.
 Amie also happens to be the Executive Director of The Coalition for Healthy School Food; these two things are related.

 As the Coalition grows, Amie hopes to do more with school gardens, so having knowledge about how to grow food is important.
 As this is a relatively new endeavor for her, she hopes that eventually local students will be able to visit and learn about growing plant foods.

 A demonstration project that she is planning involves growing varieties of mint, including chocolate, pineapple, strawberries and cream, and other types with exciting names to supply to area schools to make delicious flavored water.
 While schools are required to offer water, the more readily available and appealing it is, the more likely children are to drink it.
 This is important because there is evidence to indicate that when water is available in schools, children drink less milk.